ranjithrajv/overpasss-ai/docs/tutorial-web.md

    - Level 3: Balanced detail (default)
    - Level 5: Comprehensive analysis

+> **💡 Helper:** Currently this setting is for future use.
+All summaries use a balanced detail level regardless of the slider position.

 2. **Enable Advanced Analysis** (checkbox):
    - Check to enable more sophisticated data analysis
    - Useful for complex datasets

+> **💡 Helper:** This setting is for future use and doesn't affect current summaries.
+Leave it unchecked for now.

 ---